rodrimati1992/abi_stable_crates/readme.md

 - Optionally:create types which implement `ImplType<Iterface= Interface >`,
-    where `Interface` is some interface type from the interface crate, so as to be able to use wrap it in `VirtualWrapper`s of that interface.
+    where `Interface` is some interface type from the interface crate, so as to be able to use wrap it in `DynTrait`s of that interface.

 ### User crate